coffebar/neovim-project/README.md

 ## Commands

-Plugin will add these commands:
+Neovim project manager will add these commands:

 - `:Telescope neovim-project discover` - find a project based on patterns.

 - `:Telescope neovim-project history` - select a project from your recent history.

+History is sorted by access time.
+"Discover" keeps order as you have in the config.

 #### Telescope mappings